pnp/PnP-Tools/Solutions/SharePoint.AccessApp.Scanner/README.md

 ---------|----------
 **No filter** | Will give you a list of all the found Access Apps.
 If the amount of found Access Apps is zero or the found Access Apps are not relevant anymore then it's strongly recommended to [disable Access Apps for your tenant](https://support.office.com/en-us/article/Enable-and-disable-Access-apps-in-your-organization-92e0f958-4b53-411a-8499-52acec00413e?ui=en-US&rs=en-US&ad=US).
 **Web Template = ACCSVC#0** | Will give you all the Access 2013 Apps, meaning the Access Apps created using Access 2013+ where the data is living in SQL Azure.
-**Web Template = ACCSRV#0** | Will give you all the Access 2010 Apps, meaning the Access Apps created using Access 2010 where the data is living in SharePoint. lists
+**Web Template = ACCSRV#0** | Will give you all the Access 2010 Apps, meaning the Access Apps created using Access 2010 where the data is living in SharePoint lists.
 **Web Template = ACCSVC#0 AND Access 2013 App Last Accessed On in 2017** | Listing all Access 2013 Apps  that have been recently accessed gives you the list of Access Apps to remediate.
 **Web Template = ACCSRV#0 AND Access 2010 App Last Modified By User On in 2017** | Listing all Access 2010 Apps that have had a recent change gives you the list of Access Apps to remediate.
 **ViewsRecent = 0** | All the Access Apps of which the hosting site collection has not been visited in the last 14 days.